Find Affordable College Courses

 The colleges and universities below are the most popular for sociology majors pursuing a doctor's degree.

-Our analysis found Texas A&M University - College Station to be the most popular school for sociology students who want to pursue a doctor’s degree in Texas.
-Texas A&M College Station is a fairly large public school located in the midsize city of College Station.
+Our 2023 rankings named Texas A&M University - College Station the most popular school in Texas for sociology students working on their doctor’s degree.
+Texas A&M College Station is a fairly large public school located in the medium-sized city of College Station.

 Women make up 62% of the sociology majors at the school.